Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Experiments

 \section{Experiments}

-\textbf{Setup:} We conduct all experiments on a CloudLab \cite{duplyakin_design_2019} cluster of 10 c6620 nodes connected by 25Gb-Ethernet.
-The c6620 nodes each have a 28-core Intel Xeon Gold 5512U at 2.1GHz and 128GB ECC Memory (8x 16 GB 5600MT/s RDIMMs) and runs Ubuntu 22.04 LTS.
+\textbf{Setup:} We conduct all experiments on a CloudLab \cite{duplyakin_design_2019} cluster of 11 c6620 nodes connected by 25Gb-Ethernet.
+The c6620 nodes each have a 28-core Intel Xeon Gold 5512U at 2.1GHz and 128GB ECC Memory (8x 16 GB 5600MT/s RDIMMs) and run Ubuntu 22.04 LTS.

-\textbf{Datasets:} We evaluate our system using three publicly available datasets, BIGANN, DEEP, and MSSPACEV, from the Big-ANN benchmarks \cite{simhadri2024resultsbigannneurips23}.
-All datasets are evaluated at 100M scale, with BIGANN and MSSPACEV also evaluated at 1B scale.
-BIGANN contains 128-dim uint8 SIFT descriptors and serves as a classic large-scale ANN benchmark.
-MSSPACEV provides 100-dimensional int8 embeddings from Microsoft’s SpaceV model for semantic search, representing a modern quantized workload.
+\textbf{Datasets:} We evaluate our system using four publicly available datasets, \bigann{}, \deep{}, \msspacev{}, and \texttwoimage{} from the Big-ANN benchmarks \cite{simhadri2024resultsbigannneurips23}.
+All datasets are evaluated at 100M scale, with \bigann{} and \msspacev{} also evaluated at 1B scale. \bigann{} contains 128-dim uint8 SIFT descriptors and serves as a classic large-scale ANN benchmark. \msspacev{} provides 100-dimensional int8 embeddings from Microsoft’s SpaceV model for semantic search.
+The \msspacev{} dataset is skewed, meaning queried vectors are closer together making it a more difficult dataset \cite{chengCharacterizingDilemmaPerformance2024}.
 DEEP consists of 96-dimensional floating-point descriptors extracted from deep convolutional networks.
-Together, these datasets cover a diverse range of vector types and dimensionalities, enabling a broad evaluation of system performance.
+The \texttwoimage{} dataset uses Maxixium Inner Product distance and is bi-modal, consisting of images embedded using the SeResNext-101 model and text queries embedded using a DSSM model.
+Its vectors have 200 dimensions with each dimension represented as a 4-byte float.
+Its bi-modality and high dimensionality makes it the hardest dataset we tested.
+Together, these datasets cover a diverse range of vector types, dimensionalities, and metrics, enabling a broad evaluation of system performance.
 A summary is given in \autoref{tab:datasets}.

-\textbf{Graph Construction:} All of our indices at both the 100M and 1B scales are Vamana graphs \cite{jayaram_subramanya_diskann_2019} built with parameters $R = 64$, $L = 128$, and $\alpha = 1.2$.
-For the 100M datasets, we constructed the indices using the PipeANN codebase.
-For the 1B datasets, we generated the graphs using ParlayANN \cite{manoharParlayANNScalableDeterministic2024} and then merged them with the corresponding datasets to produce the final disk-based indices.
-We do this because the ParlayANN graph construction is faster at billion scale.
+\textbf{Graph Construction:} All of our indices at both the 100M and 1B scales are Vamana graphs \cite{jayaram_subramanya_diskann_2019} built with parameters $R = 64$, $L = 128$, and $\alpha = 1.2$ for L2 and $\alpha = 1.0$ for MIPS, as suggested by Manohar et al.\cite{manoharParlayANNScalableDeterministic2024}.
+We built all graphs with ParlayANN \cite{manoharParlayANNScalableDeterministic2024} and merged them with the base files to create disk indices.
+Scalable distributed search graph construction has been explored in the literature \cite{shiScalableOverloadAwareGraphBased2025a,zhi_towards_2025} and would be valuable for a large-scale production deployment, but was not necessary at the scale of our experiments.